N0rator/file-shotgun-mcp/memory-bank/progress.md

 - ⏳ Enhanced error handling for edge cases
 - ⏳ Performance optimizations for large memory banks
 - ⏳ Additional memory bank tools (potential future enhancement)
-- ⏳ Documentation improvements
+- ⏳ Documentation improvements for both tools

 ## Current Status
-The project is in a functional state with the core ReadMemoryBank tool implemented.
+The project is in a functional state with both ReadMemoryBank and UpdateMemoryBank tools implemented.
+The UpdateMemoryBank tool includes line ending normalization for consistent replacements.
 The server can be built, published, and integrated with Cline AI assistant through the MCP configuration.
 The current implementation meets the basic requirements but could benefit from additional testing, error handling, and documentation.

 ## Known Issues
 - No specific error handling for invalid directory paths